-STEP 10 What do you do?
-CPM confers with inquirer, reviews evidence of inquiry phase, and makes recommen- dation regarding candidacy.
-A. Receive Form 5A from the session and schedule a meeting with the inquirer, the session liaison, and the CPM.
-B. Review with the inquirer and the CPM The annual consultation and the six statements required in the Book of Order.
-The covenant relationship and, in the case of a request to move to candidacy, begin to establish a new Covenant Agreement.
-C. The CPM has the responsibility to recommend one of the following actions to presbytery: To continue the individual as an inquirer; To withdraw or remove the individual from the process; To recommend that the individual be enrolled as a candidate regarding 2.
-To withdraw or remove the individual from the process;
+CPM confers with inquirer, reviews evidence of inquiry phase, and makes recommendation regarding candidacy.

+- A. Receive Form 5A from the session and schedule a meeting with the inquirer, the session liaison, and the CPM. - B. Review with the inquirer and the CPM - 1.
+The annual consultation and the six statements required in the Book of Order. - 2.
+The covenant relationship and, in the case of a request to move to candidacy, begin to establish a new Covenant Agreement. - C. The CPM has the responsibility to recommend one of the following actions to presbytery: - 1.
+To continue the individual as an inquirer; - 2.
+To withdraw or remove the individual from the process; - 3.
+To recommend that the individual be enrolled as a candidate (only the presbytery can enroll).